amnk/proxysql-watcher/README.md

 Watcher monitors prefix in Etcd, where Percona nodes store their status.
 After the node is created and started, watcher configures permissions for `mysql-proxy-user` and adds new server to ProxySQL.

+## How to test
+I've included `monkey.py` which is able to randomly destroy pods.
+Use it on your own risk!